PCC streetcar: Performance

 "These performances [acceleration and braking] enable the P.C.C. car to out-pace the average automobile which, in America, is of substantially higher performance than the typical British vehicle."
-This, of course, is only true when comparing to the automobiles of that period.
+This, however, is only true when compared to the automobiles of that period.

+The system of acceleration and braking described above means that the original PCC cars were (when in movement) always either accelerating or braking.
+A later improvement on the Brussels trams (built at that time under license by La Brugeoise et Nivelles and ACEC, now both subsidiaries of Bombardier Transportation, itself a subsidiary of the French Alstom) allowed the trams to coast under their accumulated kinetic energy.

 Body variations

-Two main body standards were made, 1936 and 1945, sometimes called pre-war and post-war, the most prominent difference being the windows.
+Two main body standards were made—1936 and 1945, sometimes called pre- and post-war—the most prominent difference being the windows.